MassiMart/FLEXPART-WRF_AirIntrusions/README.md

 - Mean entering time in the layer;
 - Average transition time from the PBL to the layer;
 - Average potential vorticity;
-- Average vertical wind speed;
+- Average vertical wind speed (it needs to be checked);
 - Average Turbulent Kinetic Energy;
 - Average pressure;
 - Average Richardson number;
-- Average Ellrond index;
+- Average Ellrond index (it needs to be checked);
 - Average Brunt-Vaisala frequency;
 - Total mass of the substance considered in the layer.